-In December, the Bear Wallow Pack was located within their traditional territory in the east central portion of the Apache-Sitgreaves National Forest (ASNF), occasionally using the SCAR.
+In December, the Bear Wallow Pack was located within their traditional territory on the east central portion of the Apache-Sitgreaves National Forest (ASNF), occasionally using the SCAR.
 Yearling m1673 continued to make dispersal movements in December.

-In December, the Elk Horn Pack was located within their traditional territory in the north eastern portion of the ASNF in Arizona and into New Mexico.
+In December, the Frieborn Pack was documented within their territory in the east central portion of the ASNF in Arizona and into New Mexico.

 Maverick Pack (collared AF1291)

-In December, the Panther Creek Pack was located in the east central portion of the ASNF.
+In December, the Saffel Pack was located in the north-eastern portion of the ASNF.

 ON THE FAIR: